JustinYKC/FEPOPS/README.md

 python mol_filter.py
 ```

-This implemetation is also importable and callable within custom scripts for the FEPOPS generation of a batch of molecules.
+This implementation is also importable and callable within custom scripts for the FEPOPS generation of a batch of molecules.
 For example:
 ```
 import sys
 from rdkit import Chem